 Now, Gangotri to Gauri Kund is the longest journey during your entire Char Dham trip — a whopping 310 km and can take as long as 14 hours to complete it.
 Buses leave between 4 am to 7 am after which there are no direct buses, and you may have to break the journey (Gangotri to Uttarkashi to Gauri Kund).

 Gauri Kund is where the road concludes itself.
 From here, you need to trek to Kedarnath.
-The trek is very similar to the Valley of flowers trek if you have done it or heard of it.
+The trek is very similar to the Valley of Flowers trek if you have done it or heard of it.

 For the Kedarnath yatra, you need to obtain a medical fitness certificate.
 This certificate can be obtained from the medical centres at Sonprayag.
 They check your blood pressure and your medical history.
-If you couldn’t prove yourself fit to walk, you won’t be allowed to do Kedarnath by trek.
+If you can’t prove yourself fit to walk, you won’t be allowed to do Kedarnath by trek.
 In this case, you will have to go to Kedarnath by helicopter.

 Your bus will drop you at Sonprayag, from where you’ll get the medical certificate and take a shared taxi to Gauri Kund (a 10-minute journey).